phohenecker/torch-test-case/README.md

 self.assertLessEqual(x, y)  # -> no AssertionError
 self.assertLess(x, y)       # -> AssertionError
 ```
-In addition, it is possible to compare tensors, `Variables`, or `Parameters` to a number, in which case each element
+In addition, it is possible to compare tensors or `Parameters` to a number, in which case each element of the considered
-of the considered data tensor is compared to the same.
+data tensor is compared to the same.
 For example, if we want to ensure that every element of a tensor lies in the unit interval, then we may use the
 following assertions:
 ```python